mhammond/pywin32/adodbapi/readme.txt

 or:
         adodbapi.apibase.variantConversions[adodbapi.ado_consts.adNumeric] = write_your_own_convertion_function
 		............
-whats new in version 2.6
+notes for 2.6.2:
+    The definitive source has been moved to https://github.com/mhammond/pywin32/tree/master/adodbapi.
+    Remote has proven too hard to configure and test with Pyro4.
+I am moving it to unsupported status until I can change to a different connection method. whats new in version 2.6
    A cursor.prepare() method and support for prepared SQL statements.
    Lots of refactoring, especially of the Remote and Server modules (still to be treated as Beta code).